2022 update: travel to Venezuela is currently not advised due to civil unrest.

 The most common flights for visitors are between Caracas and Margarita Island, and between Caracas and Canaima.

-This page by David Wodka.
+This page was written by David Wodka.